20 iconic signature dishes you must try in Sydney

 Lebanese charcoal chicken at El Jannah

-Before its popularity expanded this Lebanese chicken joint into nine outposts across Sydney, El Jannah’s original Granville location was the place to go for some of the best chargrilled chicken in the city.
+Before its popularity expanded this Lebanese chicken joint into 24 outposts across Sydney (plus Victoria and ACT), El Jannah’s original Granville location was the place to go for some of the best chargrilled chicken in the city.
 Now you can order their signature golden juicy bird – plus accompanying bright pink pickles and legendary toum (garlic dip) – at stores from Newtown to Penrith.

 El Jannah Campbelltown - Credit: Campbelltown VIC